What is Qigong (Chi Kung)?

 Certainly the most famous Qigong set is the „8 Brocades“ (ba duan jin – 8 Treasures).
 This set is easy to learn and said to promote general well-being.
 The 8 Brocades work by coordinating movement and breath while associating each movement sequence with its positive effects on mind and body.

-Video playlist “8 Brocades with Faye Yip
+8 Brocades videos with Faye Yip and other teachers:

 Five Animal Qigong